AdobeDocs/experiences-by-you.en/help/analytics/analysis-workspace/tips-and-tricks/tags-your-personal-assistant.md

 The important part is whether the game was tag or hide and seek, we were playing a fun activity where everyone was found again and again.

 When we turn to our daily jobs, searching for things appears to become a lot less adventurous and a lot more tedious.
 However, it does not have to be if we are willing to put in just a little bit of work on the front end.
-A phrase known well known by my family is, "Most pain is self-inflicted," but a more famous phrase, though it may seem a little old-fashioned these days, that is also highly relevant here is, "A stitch in time saves nine." - Benjamin Franklin
+A phrase well known by my family is, "Most pain is self-inflicted," but a more famous phrase, though it may seem a little old-fashioned these days that is also highly relevant here is, "A stitch in time saves nine." - Benjamin Franklin

 Now that I have your attention, let me begin by a question: